taceharris/Projects/README.md

 # **Tace Harris**

 Welcome to my GitHub portfolio!
 I'm Tace Harris, a Political Science major with a minor in Quantitative Methods in the Social Sciences at The University of Michigan.
-My work focuses on the intersection of public policy and data analysis, and I have a deep intrest in health related issues..
-I have experience in research, statistical analysis, and working with big data, with a particular interest in healthcare.
+My work focuses on the intersection of public policy and data analysis, and I have a deep intrest in health related issues.
+I have experience in research, statistical analysis, and working with big data.

 ## **About Me**